-- 1) Liabilities held primarily for the purpose of trading; - 2) Liabilities due to be settled within 12 months after the reporting period, even if an agreement to refinance, or to reschedule payments, on a long-term basis is completed after the reporting period and before the financial statements are authorized for issue; and - 3) Liabilities for which the Company does not have an unconditional right to defer settlement for at least 12 months after the reporting period.
+- 1) Liabilities held primarily for the purpose of trading; - 2) Liabilities due to be settled within 12 months after the reporting period, even if an agreement to refinance, or to reschedule payments, on a long-term basis is completed after the reporting period and before the consolidated financial statements are authorized for issue; and - 3) Liabilities for which the Group does not have an unconditional right to defer settlement for at least 12 months after the reporting period.
+Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.